grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Shakes reached into his denim vest and withdrew a small pencil and a notebook covered with black and smudged fingerprints.
 He began to scratch down notes in a fast, unreadable scribble.

-"That's unfortunate, but unavoidable since we're heading for the mainland port of Pylon City."
+"That's unfortunate, but unavoidable since we're heading for the mainland port of Stilt City."
 Said Percy.

 "...The locals don't call it that."
 Put in Hemi.